lorainelab/bioviz/README.md

 Log into the AWS console and launch one of the pre-configured images.
 There are many options and most are fine, but pick the smallest
 (and cheapest) option available.

-This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux, the first option listed at the time this documnetation was written.
+This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux.

 To find out what Linux variant your EC2 instances is running, view `/etc/